 Here you will find the 4 volumes free to view or for download as PDF.

 This issue was published in Bombay in 1855.
 It is illustrated with numerous lithographs, which are more effective in an enlarged view.

 Use the magnification function of our document viewer for better details.
 This will load scans with a higher resolution.
 You will find the magnifying glass symbol at the top in page view mode.

 The peer-reviewed online journal “Middle East – Topics & Arguments” (META) is calling for submissions for its thirteenth issue, which will be entitled “Contacts”.
 Continue reading

 The registration for the conference: “Law, Islam and Anthropology” at Max Planck Institute for Social Anthropology in Halle ends on Monday, 5 November.

 Here you will find all the details in our event calendar.

-Here you will find the event program with all contact information of the organizer.
+Here you will find the event programme.

 “Symposia Iranica is open to postgraduates at all levels and post-docs from any discipline”